ADHD Coaching For Creative Professionals

 Low-income clients in the Arts

-I hold two coaching slots for low-income clients working in the creative industries, which are currently offered via Wellbeing in the Arts.
+I hold two coaching slots for low-income clients working in the creative industries.
+These slots are open to anyone who considers themselves to be without the means to afford my regular-priced coaching.

 Access to Work